 To be fair to all proposers, no oral interpretations will be given to any proposer as to the meaning of the specification documents or any part thereof.
 Every request for such consideration shall be made via email to Andy Vowell at avowell@evanscolorado.gov.
 Based on such inquiry, the City of Evans may choose to issue an addendum in accordance with local and state laws.

-B. Schedule Milestones

-Refer to Exhibit D for Schedule Milestones

 IV.
 METHOD OF SUBMITTAL

-Qualifications shall be submitted in .pdf format to BidNet (bidnetdirect.com).
+Proposals shall be submitted in .pdf format to BidNet (bidnetdirect.com).
 Registration on BidNet is free.
 If you experience any issues when registering, downloading solicitation documents, or submitting a proposal, please reach out to BidNet customer service.
 City employees do not have the ability to troubleshoot issues on BidNet.

 All proposals submitted shall become the property of City of Evans and will become public record once the contract has been awarded and executed.